Hi, my name is April. I started this blog to:

 - To continue to grow as a writer

-Hi, my name is April.
-I’m a West Coast based wife, blogger, professional newsie, picture taker and writer with a background in social work (and journalism).
+I’m a wife, writer and picture taker with a professional background in social work and journalism.

 - Your health and time are the most valuable currency you have and as such, you need to invest them wisely.